ShehriyarQureshi/dynamic-frontend-design/dynamicStatCards.md

     this.ourHeading1Data.push(sampleResponse.statCardHeading1.stat3);
     ```

-    Here, we're again assuming that a key `statCardHeading1` is going to exist in the response.
+    Here, we're again assuming that:

+      - a key `statCardHeading1` is going to exist in the response.
+      - keys `'stat1', 'stat2', 'stat3'` are going to exist in the `statCardHeading1` response

 ## Dynamic Design Pattern